-Issuing Impact Council: Success By 6
+Issuing Impact Council: Substance Use Disorders

-The Success By 6 Impact Council, is a multi-sector volunteer committee of nonprofit, government, education, and business leaders with expertise in and passion for promoting healthy early childhood development to ensure children enter school ready to succeed.
-Learn more of their work, strategies, and membership at www.uwwv.org/our-work/success-by-6.
+Substance Use Disorders Impact Council is a multi-sector volunteer committee of nonprofit, government, education, and business leaders with expertise in and passion for supporting prevention, treatment, and recovery solutions in our community.
+Learn more of their work, strategies and membership at www.uwwv.org/substance-use- disorders-council.

-Grant Title: Quality Childcare Initiative 2022
+Grant Title: Educating About Substance Use Disorders 2023

-Announcement Date: September 2022
+Announcement Date: October 2023

-Fiscal Year Funding: 2023-2024
+Fiscal Year Funding: 2024-2025